Ways to Prevent Mat Movement

 - Adhere the mats to the floor using either a high quality rubber or vinyl glue.
 This is also an option if you are worried about any mat movement.
 Contact your local hardware store for the best rubber, vinyl or silicone glue.

 - Tape the mats to the floor with an industrial strength tape.
 This is a good solution if you cannot tolerate any mat movement.
 In a high traffic area however, the tape may begin to fray after several months of usage and will need to be replaced.
-We offer three tape solutions below, GripStrips, GripSafe Reflective Tape and Lockfast.
+We offer two tape solutions below, GripStrips, and GripSafe Reflective Tape.